-Claudia Vallejos-Valdivia, Exchange Student from Peru
+Claudia Vallejos-Valdivia, Exchange Student

 I picked The University of Tennessee and found it very welcoming.
 Without funding or sponsorship from my government I was still able to support myself at UTK.
 In fact, I had an assistantship!
 Professors were approaching and helpful and they encouraged me to go on and do my best as a student and as a person.
 I liked Knoxville very much.